What is Ceremonial-Grade Matcha?

 Chinese brands are to be avoided because Chinese matcha processes are highly unregulated, and the country is notorious for counterfeits.

 In the case of US brands, they may be trying their best, but in the U.S., you’ll also see “fat-free” jellybeans, “sugar-free” (and chemical-laden) drinks, and “high-protein” everything.
-Understand the US is prone to exaggeration of benefits and features.
+Understand that the U.S. is prone to exaggerating benefits and features.
 Don’t get me wrong, there are some commendable US brands of green tea, just as there’s some excellent Japanese-style rice from California.
 It’s just not at Japanese levels of honed craftsmanship yet.

 Stick to established specialty Japanese tea suppliers to avoid counterfeits.